sul-dlss/gis-robot-suite/README.md

 * Nothing special needs to be kept in terms of APOs, other than what the integration tests use (saving and reseeding that is already tracked elsewhere in the overall SDR reset process).
 Same for agreements and collections.
 * Earthworks: we expect/hope that the unpublish step of the overall SDR reset plan will take care of removing old Earthworks data, but we are not sure whether Earthworks responds to unpublish, so that is yet to be tested on our first QA/stage SDR reset attempt (planned for Sept 2023).
 * We have checked with the main user of gis-robot-suite, and have confirmed that there is no test data that needs to be kept in stage or QA across resets.
-* While gis-robot-suite connects to a geoserver database, that is maintained as part of the Access portfolio, and resetting it is outside the scope of an Infrastructure portfolio SDR reset.

 ## Steps